-- Outline the Story: First I write a basic outline of the Bible story I am teaching and decide on the main points or “scenes” I would like to illustrate.
-This tells me how many slides I will need and what words to put on each one.
+- First, write a basic outline of the Bible story you are teaching and decide on the main points or “scenes” you would like to illustrate.
+This tells you how many slides you will need and what words to put on each one.

-- Words: Sometimes I write the words directly on the slide and other times I use the notes section at the bottom of the slide in “normal” view.
+- Write the words directly on the slide, or write them in the notes section at the bottom of the slide.

 Lesson: King Hezekiah Prays for Health